BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 </p>

 <p>
-    The photo at the top of this post is from the camp that summer, and I took these ones as well:
+    The photo at the top of this post is from the camp that summer, and I took these ones that summer as well:
 </p>

 <div align="center">